HOPE Consortium

 · Polycythemia (too many red blood cells)

-* See CHOP_Small for Gestational Age for more information.
+* See CHOP: Small for Gestational Age for more information.

 Pregnancy factors that contribute to small for gestational age birth and outcomes of babies born small for gestational age are studied as part of several consortium studies including as part of the HOPE COVID-19 study and as part of other ongoing studies including CPPOP, PROMPT, Cancer and Pregnancy Outcomes, and Social Determinants of Heart Defects.